Electric vehicles, also known as EVs, have become all the rage lately, especially among investors.

 Both vehicles are equipped with hands-free parking capabilities and artificial intelligence-assisted driving, bringing more safety and simplicity to the EV space.

 XPeng is seeing compelling growth in revenue.
-In the fiscal first quarter of 2021, the company reported a year-over-year gain in revenue of 616%.
+In 2021 the company reported a year-over-year gain in revenue of more than 263%.

 The company is already incorporating AI features into its cars, but it plans on going fully autonomous.
-It recently announced a partnership with Livox, a leading Chinese lidar company.
+Last year, it announced a partnership with Livox, a leading Chinese lidar company.
 (Lidar — short for light detection and ranging — is technology that uses lasers to sense the surroundings and makes autonomous driving possible.)

-XPeng is expected to deploy lidar sensor technology in products as soon as this year, meaning a fully autonomous EV may be coming out of the manufacturer relatively soon.
+XPeng already has lidar sensor technology in its vehicles and a fully autonomous EV may be coming out of the manufacturer relatively soon.

 The company is also quickly going from national to international.
 In fact, the company recently made its first shipment of XPeng G3 smart cars to Norway.
-The company is also expected to roll out its P7 model in Europe later this year, further expanding its target market and potential growth.
+The company also rolled out its P7 model in 2021, further expanding its target market and potential growth.

 The domestic Chinese electric vehicle market is growing at an incredible rate too, and XPeng smart EVs offer consumers the environmental efficiency they want alongside smart technology that enhances the driving experience.
-Moreover, with the company’s plans to include lidar systems in production this year, it’s on track to become the first automaker to mass produce an EV equipped with lidar, further solidifying its position as the leader in smart technology being incorporated into EVs.
+Moreover, the company was the first automaker to mass produce an EV equipped with lidar, further solidifying its position as the leader in smart technology being incorporated into EVs.

 With strong growth taking place in revenue and an expansion into international markets to drive further growth, XPeng is a stock that’s well worth paying attention to.